D4-branes wrapped on a topological disk: Introduction

 From topological twisting in $F(4)$ gauged supergravity, D4-D8-brane system wrapped on supersymmetric two- and three-cycles was studied in \cite{Nunez:2001pt, Naka:2002jz} and also from massive type IIA supergravity in \cite{Bah:2018lyv}.
 The D4-D8-brane system wrapped on a supersymmetric four-cycle provides the horizon geometry of supersymmetric $AdS_6$ black holes, \cite{Suh:2018tul}, and the Bekenstein-Hawking entropy was shown to match the field theory calculation of topologically twisted index, \cite{Hosseini:2018uzp, Crichigno:2018adf}.
 See \cite{Kim:2019fsg} also for non-supersymmetric solutions.
 So far, solutions were obtained from D4-D8-branes wrapped on supersymmetric cycles with constant curvature.

-In this paper, we study D4-D8-branes wrapped on a disc with non-trivial holonomy at the boundary.
+In this paper, we study D4-D8-branes wrapped on a disk with non-trivial holonomy at the boundary.
 In particular, we construct supersymmetric $AdS_4$ solutions of $F(4)$ gauged supergravity and uplift the solutions to massive type IIA supergravity.
-We calculate the holographic free energy of dual three-dimensional superconformal field theories.
-However, due to the complexity of the expressions along the calculation, we were not able to express the holographic free energy in terms of the integers from flux quantization.
+The dual field theories are 3d $\mathcal{N}=1$ SCFTs that arise from the twist compactification of 5d $\mathcal{N}=1$ $USp(2N)$ superconformal gauge theories, \cite{Seiberg:1996bd, Intriligator:1997pq}, on a topological disk.
+We calculate the holographic free energy of dual 3d superconformal field theories.

 In section 2, we review $F(4)$ gauged supergravity in six dimensions.
 In section 3, we construct supersymmetric $AdS_4$ solutions and uplift the solutions to massive type IIA supergravity.
 In section 4, we conclude and discuss some open questions.
-The equations of motion are relegated in appendix A.
+The equations of motion are relegated in appendix A. In appendix B we derive the metric of D4-D8-branes smeared over four directions.

+{\bf Note added:} Some time after this work, the spindle solutions from D4-branes are obtained in \cite{Faedo:2021nub, Giri:2021xta}.
+In appendix C, we show that the topological disk solution we obtain, in fact, matches the local solution of spindle in \cite{Faedo:2021nub}.